Indonesian Longline Demersal Fish

 Fishing methods and gear

-The catches of snappers, groupers, and other demersal in Aru, Arafura and Timor Seas are part of multifisheries and multi gear fishing operations by the artisanal/small scale and semi industrial fisheries, which target snapper, grouper, as well as other demersal fishery.
+The catches of snappers, groupers, and other demersal in Aru, Arafura and Timor Seas are part of multifisheries and multi gear fishery.
+Artisanal/small scale and semi industrial fisheries, which target snapper, grouper, as well as other demersal species are handline.

 The types of fishing gear currently being used for snapper are Drop/hand Line (DL), Bottom Long Line (BLL), Bottom Gillnet, Bottom trawls, and Traps.